-PERACLEAN® products have proven highly effective for applications in the food industry over years.
-In the PERACLEAN® line Evonik provides products with a wide range of peracetic acid concentrations.
-A particular feature of peracetic acid is its very broad spectrum of antimicrobial effects, its fast reaction and its excellent effectiveness at low temperatures.
+PERACLEAN® products have proven their effectiveness for bleaching and disinfection applications in the food industry for many years.
+Within the PERACLEAN® product line, Evonik offers products with a wide range of peracetic acid concentrations.
+A special feature of peracetic acid is its very broad spectrum of antimicrobial effects, its fast reaction and its excellent effectiveness at low temperatures.

 PERACLEAN® does not form any chlorinated compounds.
 If discharged into an effluent stream, it rapidly decomposes into water, oxygen and acetic acid, which is readily biodegradable.

-The use of peracetic acid in CIP- or SIP-installations (cleaning or sterilization in place) is common.
-Cleaning and disinfection are done automatically following a fixed program.
+The use of peracetic acid in CIP or SIP (cleaning or sterilization in place) systems is common.
+Cleaning and disinfection are performed automatically according to a fixed program.

-The cleaning agents and disinfectants are used several times and are stacked meanwhile.
-The control of the disinfectant dosage is done by frequently analyzing the peracetic acid content.
+The detergents and disinfectants are used several times and are now stacked.
+The disinfectant dosage is controlled by regular analyses of the peracetic acid content.

-The concentration of PERACLEAN® and the exposure time required for disinfection depend on the application, frequency of cleaning and disinfecting intervals and on the resulting level of germs.
-It is always advisable to conduct microbiological checks in order to optimize the concentration and exposure time for any given disinfecting task.
-Treated surfaces are always rinsed with water before reuse.
+The concentration of PERACLEAN® and the exposure time required for disinfection depend on the application, the frequency of cleaning and disinfection intervals and the resulting bacterial content.
+It is always advisable to carry out microbiological checks in order to optimize the concentration and exposure time for the respective disinfection task.
+The treated surfaces are always rinsed with water before reuse.